MISP/misp-training-lea/e.0-mandatory-eLearning-materials/eLearning.md

 # MISP: Introduction, Concepts and Guide

+This eLearning module is a prerequisite or refreshing module to read before the actual training sessions.
+This helps to ensure that all participants are inline with the basic knowledge of MISP.
+In the training modules, the various elements mentioned in this introduction will be completed in details (e.101-104, e.205-e.206 and e.302-e.304).

 ## Structure of this document

 1. **MISP Introduction**: The what, why and how about MISP